 e.
 Long-Term Viability

-Operating projections must indicate the development is viable for the greater of (i) the entire Compliance Period, (ii) the term of any MHDC financing, (iii) HOME affordability period (if applicable), or National Housing Trust Fund affordability period (if applicable).
+Operating projections must indicate the development is viable for the greater of (i) the entire compliance period, (ii) the term of any MHDC financing, or (iii) HOME affordability period (if applicable), or NHTF affordability period (if applicable).

 f.
 Timing